-What is the Lifespan of your Refrigerator?
+What is the Average Lifespan of a Refrigerator?

 Have you owned your refrigerator for a few years?
 Are you unsure how much longer you can expect it to last?
 Learn the typical refrigerator lifespan so you can plan ahead when the time for appliance replacement looms near.
 You can even adopt tips to help your refrigerator provide efficient service for as long as possible.

 How Long Does a Refrigerator Last?

 According to the 23rd annual portrait of the U.S. appliance industry, standard refrigerators usually last anywhere from 10 to 18 years, with an average life expectancy of 14 years.
 Compact refrigerator lifespan is even shorter, ranging from 4 to 12 years with an average life expectancy of 8 years.